{{ summaryStatus }}

 Safety And Accuracy Notes:

-• Cold weather can reduce vaporization capacity.
-A tank may contain fuel but still fail to sustain a high-BTU appliance.
+• Cold tanks can lose vaporization capacity before they run out of fuel.
+A tank may slosh with liquid propane and still fail to sustain a high-BTU appliance.

 Worked Examples: